hossfard/aws-swebsite-cfn/README.md

 configured to be deleted on stack deletion, but the stack cannot delete the bucket if its contents are not empty.
 Consequently, attempting to delete a stack with a non-empty bucket will fail.

+# Uploading content

+These `s3-cloudfront.yaml` template is hard-coded to have
+- `index` as the document root
+- `404` as the 404 error page

+When uploading these, set the `Content-Type` meta tag to `text/html` otherwise AWS will likely consider them to be `octet-stream`, and instead of rendering the content, the browser will likely prompt users to download the content.

+Upload other files (see e.g. `aws s3 sync`) as private, and the specified bucket policy on S3 will allow them to be served through Cloudfront.

 # Resources